authgear/authgear-server/docs/specs/account-linking.md

 Account linking can occur in promote flow, however, only `error` is allowed to be the action of account linking.

+This is because currently prmote flow does not support logging in to existing user in promote flow.
+So actions such as `login_and_link` which actually logged in to an existing user is also not possible at the moment.
+However, this restriction could be relaxed after we supported logging in to an existing user in promote flow.

 Any action set in `authentication_flow.account_linking` will be treated as error.
 And `action` in `signup_flows.account_linking` only allows `error` as value.

 ## References